 Open Studios.
 01:15

-Open doors at my studio and a new sound installation to show.
+Open Studios and a new sound installation on show.

 'Artificial Organics'.
 Stirling board.
 Artificial Fauna.
 5 Channel Audio.